-One of the my earliest and most impressive experiences as a journalist was a visit to the Imperial Tobacco headquarters in Bristol, shortly after it had become part of the Hanson group.
+One of the my earliest and most impressive experiences as ahts the dangers of complacency and self-delusion in successful organisations.
+Mick James reports how the ds Association could. journalist was a visit to the Imperial Tobacco headquarters in Bristol, shortly after it had become part of the Hanson group.
 The place was the size of a university campus but it was largely deserted.
 The DP manager, Ian Yamanaka, took me on a tour of the computer facilities: where once giant mainframes had ruled over a private network connecting Imperial’s sites around the country there was now only a vast empty space the size of a football pitch with wires sticking up from the floor.
 All over the site the story was the same: the publicity department, reduced from 20 people to two; the four staff restaurants – closed.
 What could have gone wrong?

 This is an extreme example off the results of what author Eileen Shapiro calls “doom-loop thinking”: the very things that gave the directors of the old Imperial Tobacco that warm glow of security – the vast offices, the restaurants, the giant computers – were perceived very differently by the circling sharks.

 How do companies get so out of touch?
 How do they fail to notice that the world has changed, that the competitors they think are so far behind they are not even worth worrying about are already many yards ahead?

 In her latest book, The Seven Deadly Sins of Business, Shapiro outlines seven ways in which companies can succumb to dangerous, if not fatal (and that sometimes literally), self-delusion.